lando/acquia/docs/install.md

 ---
 title: Installation
-description: How to install the Lando Dotnet Plugin.
+description: How to install the Lando Acquia Plugin.
 ---

 # Installation